 It’s a good idea that both of you agree to schedule your outings.
 Be flexible, don’t make it so strict like arriving at home at a precise time or only allowing him to go out only on certain days.
 Of course, he has responsibilities at home, but he’s also an individual like you who should enjoy independence.

 Tip 6: Workout

 Exercise!
-This will not only keep you busy, it also helps you release accumulated stress.
+This will not only keep you busy, but it also helps you release accumulated stress.

 Tip 7: Embrace your individuality

-One of the most important thing about living is personal growth.
-This is accomplished in part by allowing you to make friends outside of marriage in order to foment your sense of security, which helps reinforce the trust in your relationship.
+One of the most important things about living is personal growth.
+This is accomplished in part by allowing you to make friends outside of marriage to foment your sense of security, which helps reinforce the trust in your relationship.